-Threads has its own way of tagging posts.
+Threads has its own way of tagging posts that replaces traditional hashtag functionality.
 No pound symbol.
 Just clean, clickable tags like ‘Morning Routine’ or ‘Budget Travel Tips’.
-And here’s the kicker, you only get one tag per post.
+Here’s the key point: you only get one tag per post.

 That one tag matters more than you think.
 If picked smartly, it can get your content in front of the right people, boost visibility, and even help track a campaign.
-So if you’re wondering how to use hashtags on Threads, or what the deal is with hashtags on Threads, you’re not alone.
+If you’re wondering how to use hashtags on Threads or what their purpose is, you’re not alone.

-Hashtags on Threads are simple.
-There’s no hashtag symbol.
-Just a word or phrase that appears as a blue, clickable link in your post.
+Threads tags function simply: a word or phrase appears as a blue, clickable link in your post without using a hashtag symbol.

 - You can only add one tag per post.
-That’s it.
+That’s the limit.
 Once the post is live, the tag can’t be changed or added later.

 - Tags can include spaces and full phrases.
 So instead of smashing words together, you can write tags like Digital Marketing Tips or Morning Routine Ideas.
 It keeps things clean and easier to read.